-11. Commitments and contingent liabilities (continued)
+9. Commitments and contingent liabilities (continued)

-A. Tax Increment Financing
+B. Tax Increment Financing (continued)

-- WMCV Phase III, LLC Note Taxable tax increment subordinate Lien Note entered into June 18, 2008, in the amount of \$14,268,157.
-Payments started June 30, 2010, and continue for seventeen years until June 30, 2025.
-Interest accrues at 7.90 percent per annum, beginning June 30, 2010.
-The percentage of site tax increment from which the note is paid is 41%.
-All unpaid principal and interest that remains due on the maturity date will cease to be owed and the Agency will owe no additional money after the maturity date.
-During the year, the Agency received site tax increment revenue and paid \$292,490 in interest to WMCV Phase III, LLC, which was charged to economic development and assistance.
-The outstanding balance was \$16,656,818 at June 30, 2013, which includes \$2,829,925 of accrued interest. - SP Sahara Development, LLC Note Taxable tax increment subordinate Lien Note entered into June 30, 2008, in the amount of \$20,912,094.
-Payments started June 30, 2010, and continue for nineteen years until June 30, 2027, interest accrues at 7.09 percent per annum, beginning June 30, 2010.
-The percentage of site tax increment from which the note is paid is 41%.
-All unpaid principal and interest that remains due on the maturity date will cease to be owed and the Agency will owe no additional money after the maturity date.
-During the year, the Agency received site tax increment revenue and paid \$292,772 in interest to SP Sahara Development, LLC, which was charged to economic and development assistance.
-The outstanding balance at June 30, 2013 was \$27,315,485, which includes \$6,703,806 in accrued interest. - PH ASA, LLC Note Taxable tax increment subordinate Lien Note entered into April 24, 2006, in the amount of \$995,510.
-Payments started June 30, 2006, and continue for twenty years until June 30, 2026.
+- PH ASA, LLC Note Taxable tax increment subordinate Lien Note entered into April 24, 2006, in the amount of \$995,510.
+Payments started June 30, 2006, and continue until June 30, 2026.
 Interest accrues at 7 percent per annum, beginning April 24, 2006.
 The percentage of site tax increment from which the note is paid is 41%.
 All unpaid principal and interest that remains due on the maturity date will cease to be owed and the Agency will owe no additional money after the maturity date.
-During the year, the Agency received site tax increment revenue and paid \$37,309 in interest to PH ASA, LLC, which was charged to economic development and assistance.
-The outstanding balance at June 30, 2013 was \$1,305,680 which includes \$310,170 of accrued interest. - WMCV Phase 3, LLC Note-Taxable tax increment subordinate Lien Note entered into June 17, 2009, in the amount of \$12,321,620.
-Payments started June 30, 2009, and continue for seventeen years until June 30, 2025.
+During the year, the Agency received site tax increment revenue and paid \$36,749 in interest to PH ASA, LLC, which was charged to economic development and assistance.
+The outstanding balance at June 30, 2014 was \$1,357,753 which includes \$362,243 of accrued interest. - WMCV Phase 3, LLC Note-Taxable tax increment subordinate Lien Note entered into June 17, 2009, in the amount of \$12,321,620.
+Payments started June 30, 2009, and continue until June 30, 2025.
 Interest accrues at 7.57% per annum, beginning June 30, 2009.
 The percentage of site tax increment from which the note is paid is 41%.
 All unpaid principal and interest that remains due on the maturity date will cease to be owed and the Agency will owe no additional money after the maturity date.
-During the year, the Agency received site tax increment revenue and paid \$390,226 in interest to WMCV Phase 3, LLC, which was charged to economic development and assistance.
-The outstanding balance was \$13,318,195 at June 30, 2013, which includes \$996,575 of accrued interest. - WMCII Associates, LLC Note Taxable tax increment subordinate Lien Note entered into June 17, 2009, in the amount of \$2,663,073.
-Payments started June 30, 2009, and continue for seventeen years until June 30, 2025.
-Interest accrues at 7.57% per annum, beginning June 30, 2009.
+During the year, the Agency received site tax increment revenue and paid \$391,472 in interest to WMCV Phase 3, LLC, which was charged to economic development and assistance.
+The outstanding balance was \$13,905,276 at June 30, 2014, which includes \$1,583,656 of accrued interest. - WMCII Associates, L LC Note Taxable tax increment subordinate Lien Note entered into June 17, 2009, in the amount of \$2,663,073, payments starting June 30, 2009 upon the payment of property taxes and continuing for seventeen years until June 30, 2025, interest at 7.57% beginning June 30, 2009.
 The percentage of site tax increment from which the note is paid is 41%.
 All unpaid principal and interest that remains due on the maturity date will cease to be owed and the Agency will owe no additional money after the maturity date.
-The outstanding balance was \$3,267,170 at June 30, 2012, which includes \$604,097 of accrued interest. - On June 15, 2011, the Agency entered into an Interlocal Cooperative Agreement with the City.
+During the year, the Agency received site tax increment revenue and paid \$70,022 in interest to WMCII Associates, LLC, which was charged to economic development and assistance.
+The outstanding balance was \$3,364,477 at June 30, 2014, which includes \$701,404 of accrued interest. - The Redevelopment Agency on June 15, 2011 entered into an Interlocal Cooperative Agreement between the City of Las Vegas and the Agency.
 This Agreement is for the purpose of transferring to the City a portion of the real estate taxes attributable to the Las Vegas Metropolitan Police Department Metroplex that are distributed to and received by the Agency.
-The Agency will transfer to the City sixty percent (60%) of the Agency share of real estate taxes, as defined in the Metro Interlocal Agreement between Clark County and the City each year in connection with the Metroplex.
-The annual transfer commenced on the first anniversary of the date of a Certificate of Occupancy issued for the Metroplex, and will continue until the County either closes escrow on the purchase of the Metroplex or March 5, 2031, whichever comes first.
-During September 2012, the RDA transferred \$9,885 of real estate taxes to the City for Metroplex tax paid for fiscal year ended June 30, 2013.
+The Agency will transfer to the City sixty percent (60%) of the Agency share only of real estate taxes as defined in the Metro Interlocal Agreement between Clark County and the City of Las Vegas each year in connection with the Metroplex.
+The transfer will be annually commencing on the first anniversary of the date of a Certificate of Occupancy issued for the Metroplex and will continue thereafter until the County either closes escrow on the purchase of the Metroplex or March 5, 2031, whichever comes first.
+During the year ended June 30, 2014 the RDA was not obligated to transfer real estate taxes to the City of Las Vegas for Metroplex taxes.